Vienna to Dubrovnik

 Head for Kopacki Rit today – a nature park in eastern Croatia, home to the white-tailed eagle.
 Since the park is made up of many different waterways, like lakes and canals, we’ll take you on a guided tour of the area after you drop your belongings at your family-run accommodation.
 In the evening join your group for homemade dinner on the property, where you’ll be treated to live music by local traditional singers.

-Get off the tourist track today by heading to Novi Sad – the second largest city in Serbia.
+Get off the tourist track today by heading, by private transfer to Novi Sad – the second largest city in Serbia.
+Along the way, visit nearby Vukovar – a town that symbolises the devastation of the recent war – and learn about the sobering local history.
+Visit the local hospital and the museum in its basement – used as a refuge during the siege – and listen to wartime stories from hospital staff, some of whom still work here and who were among the few survivors.
 The afternoon is yours to explore as you wish – maybe visit the Petrovaradin Fortress, which was constructed in the 17th century and used to protect the city during the Napoleonic Wars.
 Or you can walk around Liberty Square and take in the Neo-Renaissance architecture, perhaps finishing the day off at a carda tavern (a fish restaurant along the Danube River).

 After breakfast, begin your journey to Belgrade.
 Known as the White City, Belgrade is one of the oldest cities in Europe.
 Sitting at the confluence of two major rivers – Sava and Danube – it’s an important intersection between Eastern and Western Europe.
 Here, you’ll experience a mix of progressive flamboyance and conservative customs.
 Enjoy a guided tour of the city’s wide boulevards and squares and the green heart of Kalemegdan Park.
 The park is home to Kalemegdan Fortress, which has overlooked the Danube River for centuries.
 Tonight, perhaps head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere in a place where Orthodox churches vie for space next to nightclubs.